barbatus/typescript-compiler/README.md

 You'll see all mistakes (if any) you have made including missing modules errors or incorrect API usage etc.

 ## Example of usage
 Please, check Angular2's demo called Socially [here](https://github.com/Urigo/Meteor-Angular2/tree/master/examples/parties).
-It's built fully in TypeScript and uses `.tsconfig` as well.
+This  demo is built fully in TypeScript and uses `tsconfig.json` as well.
+Angular2-Meteor package itself bases on the compilers of this package.